KULT-NTNU/ZEN-PhD-Course/README.md

 Submission happens through e-mail to thomas.berker@ntnu.no, please indicate by 15 May 2018 whether you would like to present at the final course "conference".

+Since we are not planning to publish your papers and reports you are free to publish them elsewhere.
+Your submission to the course may not be included as a whole in the PhD thesis, e.g. just submitting a paper that you were writing for your thesis anyway is not acceptable.
+However, it is no problem if there is considerable overlap between what you write for your thesis and what you hand in as course assignment since such overlaps will be difficult to avoid.

 # Program

 Two 2-day meetings, one additional meeting and a final conference – if not indicated otherwise we meet at Gløshaugen, Sentralbygg 1, 8th floor.